hackclub/.github/CONTRIBUTING.md

 This commit message contains three units of change, they are:

-- An image of pizza
+- Added an image of pizza
 - Fixed typos
 - Rewrote `README.md`